EntySec/HatSploit-Docs/docs/getting-started/using-hatsploit.md

 ## HatSploit Startup file

 HatSploit startup file contains all commands that should be executed on startup.
-It is placed in the HatSploit workplace - `~/.hsf/startup.hsf` ([HatSploit Script](/getting-started/hatsploit-script)).
+It is placed in the HatSploit workplace - `~/.hsf/startup.hsf`.

-## HatSploit Structure

-**HatSploit Modules**

-HatSploit is a **modular** framework, so it has the ability to use modules, learn about them here - [HatSploit Modules](/getting-started/hatsploit-modules).

-**HatSploit Payloads**

-HatSploit also has payloads, they can be used with modules, learn about them here - [HatSploit Payloads](/getting-started/hatsploit-payloads).

-**HatSploit Plugins**

-HatSploit has the ability to customize the main interface and add new commands, for this we developed a plugins mechanism, learn about plugins here - [HatSploit Plugins](/getting-started/hatsploit-plugins)